Table of Contents

 I wanted a compact case that wouldn’t limit the parts I could use.
 After some searching and checking out what people were building on r/sffpc, the NR200 was one that kept appearing in a lot of builds.
 I was hesitant to go with a cheap case, as it was one thing I regretted in previous builds, but this case has so far been amazing.
 It’s modular, easy to take apart, and feels solid.

 CPU (AMD Ryzen 5 3600 3.6 GHz 6-Core Processor) #

-Last time I built a computer Intel was the clear market leader unless you were building a budget machine then you would go with AMD.
-That seems to have changed at some point and not AMD appears to be the clear first choice for most custom builders today.
+Intel used to be the clear market leader, unless you were building a budget machine, in which case you would go with AMD.
+That seems to have changed at some point, and now AMD appears to be the clear first choice for most custom builders.
 The Ryzen 5 3600 seems like the perfect balance of performance and cost.
-This might be one of the components I plan to upgrade down the road, but this should be more than enough until the Ryzen 9 or the Ryzen 7 become a bit cheaper.
+This might be one of the components I plan to upgrade down the road, but it should be more than enough until the Ryzen 9 or the Ryzen 7 become a bit cheaper.